inb4ohnoes/8bitdash.github.io/README.md

 8bitdash is a start page for the browser (http://www.8bitdash.com/).
 The site shows outstanding pixel artworks.
 The artists gave permission to show their artworks on the site.
 Feel free to contribute features via pull-request.

-This fork removes all visible text and controls so the webpages may be used as desktop backgrounds.
+This fork removes all visible text and controls so the webpages may be used as desktop backgrounds with WallpaperWebPage.

+## How To

+1. Clone this repository locally

+2. Install WallpaperWebPage

+3. Point WallpaperWebPage to the absolute directory of your cloned repository.

+4. Hit "OK" and enjoy!

 ## Clock